 This short (approximately 30-60 seconds) speech is used to initiate a conversation about your career interests in a networking situation.
 It is aptly named because it should be possible to work it into conversation during a short elevator ride.
-The goal is to introduce yourself, give the person a quick sense of who you are, indicate that you are seeking employment, and highlight interests and a few strengths that you have to offer.
+The goal is to introduce yourself, give the person some insight about who you are, indicate that you are seeking employment, and highlight interests and a few strengths that you have to offer.
 The focus here is on a pitch specifically tailored for career networking events such as career fairs and employer information sessions, but a version of your pitch could be worked into any conversation held with an individual that may be able to help you with your job search.
 For example, you can utilize a pitch when attending research conferences or speaking with a family friend who has a connection to a company you are interested in working for.

 At a career fair, you are expected to initiate the conversation by introducing yourself with your elevator speech, which should include: